-The logical channel for the multiplexed stream is opened by sending an openLogicalChannel message with the dataType of a MultiplexedStreamCapability type and multiplexParameters of h2250LogicalChannelParameters.
-If the controlOnMuxStream in MultiplexedStreamCapability is TRUE, the logical channel shall be opened as bidirectional logical channel, i.e., reverseLogicalChannelParameters shall be set.
+The logical channel for the multiplexed stream is opened by sending an openLogicalChannel message with dataTvpe of a MultiplexedStreamCapability type and multiplexParameters h2250LogicalChannelParameters.
+If the controlOnMuxStream in MultiplexedStreamCapability is opened logical channel shall as bidirectional logical be i.e., reverseLogicalChannelParameters shall be set.
 Otherwise, the logical channel may be opened as unidirectional logical channel.
 Note that if the logical channel is opened as unidirectional, some of the multiplex protocol function may not be used, e.g., AL3 of H.223 cannot be used over unidirectional logical channels.